Home » Articles » Developer proposes White Sox and Fire stadiums at The 78

 Could another team explore building a new stadium at The 78 site?

-That’s what property owner Related Midwest is proposing after officials revealed the University of Illinois’ $300 million technology and research hub, “Discovery Partners Institute,” will no longer happen.
-The developer has presented the idea that the Chicago Fire Football Club, which currently plays at Soldier Field, join the White Sox at the 62-acre South Loop property.
+That’s what property owner Related Midwest is proposing after officials revealed the University of Illinois’ $300 million technology and research hub, “Discovery Partners Institute,” will not happen at the 62-acre South Loop location.
+The developer has presented the idea that the Chicago Fire Football Club, which currently plays at Soldier Field, join the White Sox by constructing a new stadium there instead.

 Related Midwest remains committed to developing The 78, which continues to have transformational potential for our city.